Stephen-J-Whitaker/co2-score/README.md

       ![Mock terminal](docs/images/readme-mock-terminal.jpg)

-      The CLI itself is hardcoded to 80 character cell columns and 24 character cell rows which was a constraint of the project.
+      The command line interface (CLI) itself is hardcoded to 80 character cell columns and 24 character cell rows which was a constraint of the project.

       Within the CLI, images are centred for aesthetics and text is printed to the command line interface such that it is one character in from the edge for readability.
 Any requests to press enter to continue are at the bottom of the terminal.